TDEE Calculator

 TDEE and body mass index (BMI) are both tools related to body weight, but they serve very different purposes.

-• TDEE estimates how many calories your body burns each day based on factors such as age, sex, weight, height, and physical activity level.
+• TDEE estimates how many calories your body burns each day based on age, sex, weight, height, and physical activity level.
 It’s a dynamic calculation that can help guide decisions about eating and exercise.

 • BMI is calculated by using only your height and weight.
 It’s a static measurement that identifies whether you’re in one of the following categories: underweight, normal weight, overweight, or obesity.
 Each group provides a general idea of how your weight may relate to your risk for certain health conditions.
 It does not account for muscle mass, body fat percentage, and physical fitness.